netheril96/securefs/docs/design.md

 The IV as well as the MAC will be stored in the associated meta file.
 The meta file starts with a HMAC-SHA256 of its rest of contents to protect its integrity.

 The two level scheme ensures integrity as well as fast access.
-A single HMAC over the whole ciphertext stream is also sufficient for integrity protection, but it is too slow on large files.
+A single HMAC over the whole ciphertext stream would also be sufficient for integrity protection, but that would be too slow on large files.

 <img src="https://netheril96.github.io/images/securefs/stream_structure.png"/>

 ## Key derivation

 The master key of the whole system is derived from user password.
 Because passwords usually contain low entropy, they must be randomized and stretched before being used as key.
-Currently the algorithm is PBKDF2-HMAC-SHA256 with configuration rounds.
+Currently the algorithm is PBKDF2-HMAC-SHA256 with configurable rounds.
 If the user does not specify the rounds, it will be 200,000 or 1 second delay on the current machine, whichever is larger.

 The master key is not directly used to encrypt data.
 Instead, each file will have three separate keys derived from the master key with HKDF, one for encryption of main data, one for mac of the metadata, and one for encryption of extended attributes.